onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 For more details, refer to the `ECOMP Architecture White Paper <http://att.com/ecomp>`__\  [12]_.

-One of the main OpenECOMP responsibilities is to rapidly onboard and enrich VNFs to be cataloged as resources to allow composition and deployment of services in a multi-vendor plug and play environment.
+One of the main ONAP responsibilities is to rapidly onboard and enrich VNFs to be cataloged as resources to allow composition and deployment of services in a multi-vendor plug and play environment.
 It is also extremely important to be able to automatically manage the VNF